 Calf raise (play video)

 This exercise will also strengthen the calf muscles (Gastrocnemius and Soleus).

 Stand with your feet on the floor, shoulder width apart, close to something to hold on to.
 Rise up on to your tip toes as high as possible.
 Lower the heels back down to the floor.
 You should be able to progress quite quickly with this one but aim for 3 sets of 10 and build up steadily, a few each day.
 You can then progress to performing on single legs.

 Focus on keeping the ankle straight and not allowing the foot to flatten as you push up.
 You can also perform these on a step so that the heels drop down below the level of the step.
 Apply ice/cold therapy after stretching in the early stages of rehabilitation to help reduce any inflammation that may occur after exercises.

-These exercises focus on improving balance and co-ordination.
+These exercises focus on improving balance and coordination.

 Stork balance (play video)

 Try balancing on one leg with your eyes closed.
 This will improve proprioception (the neuromuscular control you have over your muscles).
-This are frequently damaged in foot and ankle injuries and help to prevent you from suffering future injuries.
+This is frequently damaged in foot and ankle injuries and help to prevent you from suffering future injuries.